King’s Improvement Science

 The clinic sessions were delivered between February and May 2025, offering targeted, time-limited advice to teams delivering service improvement projects, helping them plan and strengthen their evaluation activities.

-The clinic is a collaborative effort between the Health Innovation Network South London (HIN SL), King’s Health Partners [including King's Improvement Science) and Women’s and Children’s 'Ask the Institute', and the NIHR Applied Research Collaboration (ARC) South London.
+The clinic was a collaborative effort between the Health Innovation Network South London (HIN SL), King’s Health Partners [including King's Improvement Science) and Women’s and Children’s 'Ask the Institute', and the NIHR Applied Research Collaboration (ARC) South London.

-The initiative brings together existing evaluation expertise from the collaborating organisations to provide structured advice through a virtual 'single front door', to encourage better evaluation practice, and promote a culture of learning and impact assessment across the system.
+The initiative brought together existing evaluation expertise from the collaborating organisations to provide structured advice through a virtual 'single front door', to encourage better evaluation practice, and promote a culture of learning and impact assessment across the system.

 Project aims